Sebane1/Atomos/README.md

 This helps us identify and fix issues quickly.
 Error reporting is optional and can be disabled in settings.

-## Development
+## Upcoming Features

-The source code is available on GitHub, and automated builds will be implemented in the coming weeks/months.
+- Plugin Framework (XMA integration will be moved to this)

 ## Contributing